 However, even the simplest repertoire still requires some memorisation of moves and ideas.
 This is an ongoing process for me, so in the meantime I have to rely on opening principles.
 These principles, or variations on them, are well documented, but I think they are worth referring to regularly.
 Keep in mind they are principles, not rules, so use common sense above all else.

-1. Control the centre by occupation or attack.
+1. Control the centre of the chessboard by occupation or attack.

 - What is the centre?
 The four squares e4, e5, d4 and d5.